Content

 How they differ:

-- Practice set: Topical, can be repeated, feedback is immediate, must get answers right to continue.
+- Practice sets: Topical, repeatable, immediate feedback, must get answers right to continue.

-- Quiz: Mixed topics, cannot be repeated, must get answers right to continue.
+- Quizzes: Mixed topics, non-repeatable, must get answers right to continue.

-- Test: Mixed topics, cannot be repeated, feedback is at the end.
+- Tests: Mixed topics, non-repeatable, feedback only at the end.

-Together, practice sets, quizzes, and tests help children move from guided learning to independent performance.
+Together, practice sets, quizzes, and tests move children from guided practice towards independent performance.

 See the Learning Levels to understand what stages of learning are available today and what is coming soon.